-Los Angeles Restaurant Guide: A Food Lover’s Favorites
+Los Angeles Restaurant Guide | A Food Lover’s Favorites

 Heading to LA?
 Here’s my Los Angeles restaurant guide!

 I don’t consider myself a foodie.
 I personally hate that claim.
-All I know is that I like to eat, I love food that tastes good, and I preferably like to go out to eat things I can’t make since I’m decent in the kitchen.
+All I know is that I like to eat, I love food that tastes good, and I preferably like to go out to eat things I can’t make since I am a decent cook in the kitchen.
 Over the years when visiting as well as while I was living in Los Angeles I ate out a lot.
 I always tried to go to places that I had read about or was recommended by friends.
 This is not some be all end all list but a Los Angeles restaurant guide of my go to places and recommendations.

 For my LA Coffee Guide, click here.
 For my LA Vegan Eats guide, click here.